 A third important free site for British genealogy is GENUKI.
 Organized by historic counties, this site provides an excellent compilation of references to search, organizations to contact, and general guidelines.

 After pursuing your British genealogical lines for free, it’s time for the fee sites, the most important being Ancestry.com.
 Although some databases are free, you do pay for the majority, but compared to spending even two nights at that dream bed-and-breakfast, this is a bargain, offering document images and transcriptions in numbers unimaginable even ten years ago.
 Don’t wait for the “shaking green leaf” suggesting various records.
 Actively seek the British genealogy databases.
 From the “Search” button on the home page, select “Search All Records,” and scroll down to the U.S. map, above which is the “UK & Ireland” button.
 In the next screen with a map of the British Isles, find the “England” link in the lower left corner.
 That opens hundreds of databases devoted to British genealogy, containing tens of millions of records.
 You will find a wealth of resources that few Ancestry subscribers ever utilize.
 Without even knowing of his military service, I found an ancestor’s actual citation for the Distinguished Medal received in World War I.

-These resources represent the high points for the British genealogy researcher, but if you find yourself in need of professional assistance from a genealogist, contact Record Click for a free consultation with one of their genealogists.
+These resources represent the high points for the British genealogy researcher, but if you find yourself in need of professional assistance from a genealogist, contact Record Click.
 Our British ancestors are waiting to be found by the dedicated family historian, and learning about their lives can be a “loverly” pursuit.